-Each scenario of the “Gear” decision node specifies a particular gear choice for each basin.
-Gear choices for sturgeon-season sampling were limited to trotlines, gill nets (lower basin only), and trammel nets (upper basin only) based on basin-specific gear efficiencies and expert advice.
-Maintaining compatibility with legacy PSPAP data, all gears are standard sturgeon-season gears with well-defined PSPAP sampling protocols and gear codes (Welker and others, 2017).
-Three gear scenarios were considered:
+The gear decision node specifies potential basin-dependent gear choices used to capture pallid sturgeon in each bend.
+The three gear choices were evaluated in this analysis:

-“Trotlines”: annual sampling is completed each year by deploying trotlines in both the upper and lower basin,
+Trotlines:-annual sampling is completed each year by deploying trotlines in both the upper and lower basin,

-“Gill Nets (LB)/Trammel Nets (UB)”: annual sampling is completed each year by deploying gill nets in the lower basin and trammel nets in the upper basin, and
+Gill Nets (LB)/Trammel Nets (UB): annual sampling is completed each year by deploying gill nets in the lower basin and trammel nets in the upper basin, and

-“Combination”: annual sampling is completed each year by deploying trotlines during some secondary sampling occassions within each sampled bend and either gill nets (lower basin) or trammel nets (lower basin) during other secondary sampling occasions within the same bend.
+Combination: annual sampling is completed each year by deploying trotlines during some secondary sampling occassions within each sampled bend and either gill nets (lower basin) or trammel nets (lower basin) during other secondary sampling occasions within the same bend.

-In addition to specifying the actual choice of gear, each gear scenario also represents a particular fixed pair of basin-specific effort distributions, where we defined effort to be the time of an individual gear deployment measured in minutes.
-Effort distributions were constructed by fitting gamma distributions to gear- and basin-specific deployment data mined from the PSPAP database in R. In particular, effort distributions for trotlines were fit using PSPAP data with gear code TLC1, gill nets with GN14 data, and trammel nets with TN data.
-Distribution rate and shape parameters resulting from each fit are given in table 1.
-Differences in effort distributions are especially apparent when comparing active and passive gears (table 1).
+Gear choices for sturgeon-season sampling were selected based on basin-specific gear efficiencies, expert advice, and maintaining compatibility with legacy PSPAP data.

 Estimator

-The “Estimator” decision node consists of 8 choices for an abundance and trend estimator package.
-Each of the 8 scenarios combines 1 of 2 approaches for estimating population trend with 1 of 7 approaches for estimating segment-level abundance (table 2).
+The estimator decision node consists of 8 choices for a trend and abundance estimator.
+Each of the 8 choices combines 1 of 2 approaches for estimating population trend with 1 of 7 approaches for estimating segment-level abundance (table 2).

+Trend estimators included 2 approaches:

-Trend estimators include approaches based on catch-effort data (CPUE), as well as those that directly
+Catch-effort data (CPUE), as well as those that directly

 estimated trend from estimated abundance data (abundance based).

-Abundance estimators included
+Abundance estimators evaluated included

 single-occasion catch data approaches (minimum known alive),

 as well as closed mark-recapture methods (M0,

 Mt,

 multi-state robust design).

 All basin-level abundance estimates were computed as the sum of its segment-level abundances given an abundance estimate was available for each segment within the basin.
 If any segment-level abundance estimate was missing, the weighted mean aggregation method was used to estimate the overall basin abundance.
 Each trend estimator, abundance estimator, and aggregation method are described in further detail below.